meneses-pt/goals.zone/README.md

 ## Webhooks/Twitter

-If you want to add variables in your messages, you should use curly brackets and you can use the variables below:
+If you want to add variables in your messages, you should use curly brackets, and you can use the variables below:

 * {vg.match.home_team.name} - Videogoal Home Team Name
 * {vg.match.away_team.name} - Videogoal Away Team Name